iliya-blabla/nadin-soft-task/README.md

 ## Gitlab CI/CD

 ### creating a design for the CI/CD process and pipeline structure
+For this, we use the monorepo structure because we have a very small, unified application and it is easier to manage.
 Based on the task task, we need three stages
 - build
 - test